 - Title Safe Area: Prints the Title Safe Area over the picture.
 By default, this area is 20% smaller than the camera frame.
 It is used as a guideline of the area that CRT displays might crop out of the picture.
 Visual elements such as text and logos should be placed within this area. - Action Safe Area: Prints the Action Safe Area over the picture.
 By default, this area is 10% smaller than the camera frame.
 It is used as a guideline of the area that CRT displays might crop out of the picture.
 Characters and action should be placed within this area. - 4:3 Safety: Prints the title safe area and the action safe area for the 4:3 camera frame over the exported image.
 They can be used to position elements in projects that are meant to be displayed in both widescreen and 4:3 proportions. - 4:3 Reference: Prints the 4:3 camera frame over the exported image.
 This frame corresponds to the camera frame if the aspect ratio of the picture was 4:3.
-It can be used to position elements in projects that are meant to be displayed in both widescreen and 4:3 proportions. - In the Captions tab, you can choose to print any of your storyboard's captions into the exported movies using the following options-see Script and Captions on page 170.
+It can be used to position elements in projects that are meant to be displayed in both widescreen and 4:3 proportions.

+10. In the Captions tab, you can choose to print any of your storyboard's captions into the exported movies using the following options-see Script and Captions on page 170.

 - Print Captions: Choose whether to not print captions (None) or select one of your project's captions to print into the exported movies.
 By default, a Storyboard Pro project has Action Notes, Dialog, Slugging and Notes captions, but you can also choose to print custom captions if your project has any. - Font: Select which font the captions will be printed in.
 By default, they will be printed in Arial. - Height %: Sets the size of caption lines relative to the height of the exported movies.
 For example, if exporting a movie at 1080p with 3% Height captions, each caption line will be 32 pixels in height. - Position: Prints the captions at either the Top Left, Top Centre, Top Right, Bottom Left, Bottom Centre or Bottom Right of the movie.
 By default, captions are printed to the Bottom Centre. - Max Lines: Sets the maximum amount of caption lines to print on each panel.
 If a caption being printed requires more than the maximum amount of lines, it will be cut off with an ellipsis (...) at the end.
 Note that even if captions are printed at the bottom, they will be aligned to the top of the space reserved for them, which is calculated by the amount of Max Lines x the Height %.
 Therefore, if this setting is too high and captions are printed at the bottom, they may appear closer to the middle of the picture than to the bottom. - Text Colour: Select the font colour in which to print the captions. - Bg Colour: Select the background colour on which to print the captions.
 If the checkbox is unchecked, the captions will be printed directly into the rendered picture.
-Otherwise, they will be printed in rectangular boxes of the chosen colour. - 11.
-Select the Notify Flix option to automatically update the Flix assets database. - 12.
-Select the Open folder after export option to open the folder where the files will be stored when the export is complete. - 13.
-Click on Export.
+Otherwise, they will be printed in rectangular boxes of the chosen colour.